vincentntang/SMS-ImageID/readme.md

 \$ pip freeze > requirements.txt

+To install dependencies list

+\$ pip install -r requirements.txt

 to deploy to web

 \$ pip install gunicon

+Create a new app on Heroku

+Download the windows 64bit exe file package and install heroku CLI

+open git bash

+\$ heroku login

+should take you to heroku to login

 ## Src notes

 https://www.youtube.com/watch?v=18KQIPhiVdc → twilio clarifai
-https://www.youtube.com/watch?v=skc-ZEU9kO8 → deploy to heroku instead of ngrok
+https://www.youtube.com/watch?v=pmRT8QQLIqk → deploy to heroku instead b/c we twilio can't use localhost as an endpoint